About the FICUS JGI-EMSL Call

 See lists of accepted proposals from previous years.

-FY2020 JGI-EMSL Collaborative Science Call (Status: OPEN for invited proposals only)
+FY2020 JGI-EMSL Collaborative Science Call (Status: CLOSED

 Letters of Intent (LOI) for collaborative research applications with the Environmental Molecular Sciences Laboratory (EMSL) and the Joint Genome Institute (JGI) are being accepted until March 20, 2019 at 11:00 PM (PDT).
 This call is part of the Facilities Integrating Collaborations for User Science (FICUS) program – a collaboration that was developed between user facilities stewarded by the Department of Energy (DOE) Office of Biological and Environmental Research (BER).
 FICUS was established between EMSL and JGI in 2014 to encourage and enable researchers to more easily integrate the expertise and capabilities of these two user facilities into their research and represented a unique opportunity for researchers to combine the power of genomics and molecular characterization in a single research project.